 Nudging and food waste

 One third of the global production of food is not consumed and goes to waste: this represents an unnecessary and outrageous production of greenhouse gas emissions, and use of fertilisers, pesticides, and water.
 In Europe, according to a study by the European Commission, 22 million tons of food is wasted every year, with the UK being top of the list.
 According to FAO, annual tons of wasted food in Europe are 90 millions.
 Interesting discrepancies.

-In restaurants two thirds of what is thrown away come from the leftovers from our plate.
-If we think about it, a normal meal put on a large plate may look tiny so dishes need to be fuller.
-Researchers came up with the idea of down-sizing the plate, to encourage people to avoid taking too much food.
+Nudging entail making simple, minor adjustments in the environment, which can bring huge impacts on people’s behaviour, for instance in social contexts at high risk of food waste.
+An option is to work on the so-called “illusion of portions”.
+In self-service restaurants two thirds of what is thrown away comes from the leftovers on our plate.
+If we think about it, a normal meal displayed on a large plate may appear tiny, leading us to fill it more.
+Researchers came up with the idea of downsizing the plate, to encourage people to avoid taking too much food.
 They tested their hypothesis in 7 hotels where guests were serving themselves from a buffet.
 The results were clear: people took up to 20% less on their plate.
 A previous study conducted by Wansink and Seabum (2000) anticipated these results.
-The researchers distributed awful pop corn to the subjects, but some of them ate more than others.
+The researchers distributed awful popcorn to the subjects, but some of them ate more than others.
 In fact, subjects ate up to 50% more when they were eating from a bigger container.
 The simple reason is that it was more difficult for subjects to monitor how much they were eating.